skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/05_leading_and_managing_a_digital_team.md

 ## Be a vocal advocate

 Introducing new ways of thinking and working can cause fear, uncertainty, and doubt.
-Digital teams need to collaborate with all of the other parts of your organization, and they employ methods that are sometimes unfamiliar to traditional government organizations &mdash; like human-centered design, agile, and DevOps.
+Digital teams need to collaborate with all of the other parts of your organization, and they employ methods that are sometimes unfamiliar to traditional government organizations — like human-centered design, agile, and DevOps.

 A traditional government project in the waterfall-style provides a detailed schedule of every activity and document written from day zero to go-live.
 An agile project eschews the master schedule in favor of describing progress in terms of value delivered to users.